Hengan International

 Hengan International Group Company Limited is the largest producer of sanitary napkins and baby diapers in China.
 It produces sanitary napkin products, disposable baby diapers, adult diapers, and other personal hygiene products.

-The company was founded in 1985 by Sze Man Bok (chairman) and Hui Lin Chit (deputy chairman and chief executive officer).
+The company was founded in 1985 by Shi Wenbo (Sze Man Bok, chairman) and Xu Lianjie (Hui Lin Chit, deputy chairman and chief executive officer).
 It was listed on the Hong Kong Stock Exchange in 1998.